 Less energetic than the Laser SC and less precise than the Elite LT Ti, the Zone 12 from Dynastar stands out for its exhilarating performance and consistent behaviour.
 Very happy in all types of turn, the ski is well balanced, with flex distribution that requires a certain degree of physical engagement and technical know-how.
-The ski enters the turn with ease, grip is excellent, pressure is solid and reliable and the...
+The ski enters turns with ease, grip is excellent, pressure solid and reliable and the ski can...
 Read on

-Reviewed this year without its R21 racing plate (that it had last year), the Speedzone 16 Ti from Dynastar, like the Rossignol, lost some of its performance whilst gaining in user-friendliness and comfort.
+Reviewed this year without its R21 racing plate (which it had last year), the Speedzone 16 Ti from Dynastar, like the Rossignol, lost some of its performance whilst gaining in user-friendliness and comfort.
 The ski has nonetheless retained its slalom qualities with excellent overall performance, fantastic grip and strong character.
 The Speedzone 16 will bend easily and anchors turns extremely well.
-On the other hand, you...
+On the other hand,...
 Read on

 The reviewers found the Legend 88 to be globally well behaved, especially on the piste.
 However, they felt it lacked responsiveness on the groomed trails, and stability and smoothness on challenging terrains, probably due to its relative flexibility.